Equitas SFB launches digital FDs on Google Pay through Setu

 Equitas Small Finance Bank (SFB), on Wednesday, launched a new initiative, that will enable Google Pay users to open fixed deposits (FDs) on the digital payments app.

-Google Pay users can book FDs "in under two minutes without having to open a bank account," SFB said in a regulatory filing.
+Google Pay users can book FDs "in under two minutes without having to open a bank account," Equitas said in a regulatory filing.
 Initially, the service will be available to Google Pay users who access the app from Android.

-"Equitas SFB has launched a new initiative, enabling Google Pay users to book fixed deposits (FDs) on Google Pay in under 2 minutes without having to open a bank account," Equitas added.
+"Equitas SFB has launched a new initiative, enabling Google Pay users to book fixed deposits (FDs) on Google Pay in under 2 minutes without having to open a bank account," the bank added.

 Also Read: Google partners with fintech co Setu to allow users to open FDs on GPay